RichardDooling/Entertainment_Law/First_Amendment-Obscenity/First_Amendment-Obscenity.md

 Under the CPPA,
 images are prohibited so long as the persons appear to be under 18 years of age.
-This is higher than the legal age for marriage in many States, as well as the age at which persons may consent to sexual relations . . . .
+This is higher than the legal age for marriage in many States, as well as the age at which persons may consent to sexual relations &hellip;
-(48 States permit 16-year-olds to marry with parental consent) . . . .
-(in 39 States and the District of Columbia, the age of consent is 16 or younger).
+(48 States permit 16-year-olds to marry with parental consent) &hellip; (in 39 States and the District of Columbia, the age of consent is 16 or younger).
 It is, of course,